vzolotar/Select-from-Oracle-in-Java/README.md

 # Select-from-Oracle-in-Java
-The java script demonstrating the select of records from the Oracle Table
+The java script demonstrating the select of records from the Oracle Table - embedded sql